-The Federal PKI is a network of hundreds of certification authorities (CA) that are either root, intermediate or issuing certification authorities.
+The Federal PKI (FPKI) is a network of certification authorities (CAs) that are either root, intermediate, or issuing CAs.

-Any CA in the Federal PKI may be referred to as a Federal PKI CA. The four highest level CAs in the Federal PKI hierarchy are the Federal PKI Trust Infrastructure CAs and are operated and managed by the Federal PKI Management Authority (FPKIMA) program office.
+Any CA in the FPKI may be referred to as a Federal PKI CA. The two highest level CAs in the FPKI hierarchy are the FPKI Trust Infrastructure CAs, which are operated and managed by the Federal PKI Management Authority (FPKIMA) Program Office:

-These Federal PKI Trust Infrastructure CAs serve as the root and trust anchors for the intermediate and issuing certification authorities operated by:
+The FCPCA serves as the root and trust anchor for the intermediate and issuing CAs operated by:

 Public trust for websites